freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 <Note>

 **For both Assembly and Lining Methods**
-You can attach the brims on first, just make sure the brims are under the ear flaps if there is any overlap.
-It is simply whether you prefer the brims to be underneath or prefer the ear flaps to be underneath like in the instructions.
+You can attach the bills on first, just make sure the bills are under the ear flaps if there is any overlap.
+It is simply whether you prefer the bills to be underneath or prefer the ear flaps to be underneath like in the instructions.

 </Note>
 <Tip>

 **For both Assembly and Lining Methods**
-If you are having trouble dealing with the curves of the brims, sew a stitching line an 1/8" (3mm) from the basting line in the seam allowance of the brim and clip to it.
-This should make it easier to bend the brim to shape.
+If you are having trouble dealing with the curves of the bills, sew a stitching line an 1/8" (3mm) from the basting line in the seam allowance of the bill and clip to it.
+This should make it easier to bend the bill to shape.
 Just make sure to hide this stitching and the clips when attaching the lining.

 </Tip>
 <Warning>

 **For both Assembly and Lining Methods**
 Assembly and Lining instructions are written with a 6 panelled Holmes in mind.
 You may find the placement of bills and ear flap pieces are different for other numbered panelled Holmes.
-As a rule generally the centre front of the brim is always on the centre crown seam so go from there if struggling.
+As a rule generally the centre front of the bill is always on the centre crown seam so go from there if struggling.

 </Warning>